 import numpy

 class CA(object):

-'''

 def init(self, rule, n=100, ratio=2):

 self.table = make_table(rule)

 self.n = n

 self.m = ration + 1

 self.array = numpy.zeros((n, self.m), dtype=numpy.int8)

 self.next = 0

-'''

-rule is an integer in the range 0-255, which represents the CA rule table using Wolfram's encoding. make\table converts the rule to a dictionary that maps from neighborhood states to cell states.
-For example, in Rule 50 the table contains a map from (1,1,1) to 0.
+rule is an integer in the range 0-255, which represents the CA rule table using Wolfram's encoding. make_table converts the rule to a dictionary that maps from neighborhood states to cell states.
+For example, in Rule 50 the table maps from (1, 1, 1) to 0.

-n is the number of rows in the array, which is the number of timesteps we will compute. m is the number of columns, which is the number of cells.
-At least to get started, we implement a finite array of cells.
+n is the number of rows in the array, which is the number of time steps we will compute. m is the number of columns, which is the number of cells.
+To get started, I'll implement a finite array of cells.

-zeros is provided by NumPy; it creates a new array with the given dimensions, n by m; dtype stands for "data type," and is specifies the type of the array elements. int8 is an 8-bit integer, so we are limited to 256 states, but that's no problem: we only need two.
+zeros is provided by NumPy; it creates a new array with the given dimensions, n by m; dtype stands for "data type," and it specifies the type of the array elements. int8 is an 8-bit integer, so we are limited to 256 states, but that's no problem: we only need two.

-next is the index of the next timestep.
+next is the index of the next time step.

-There are two common starting conditions for CAs: a single cell, or a row of random cells. start\single initializes the first row with a single cell and increments next:
+There are two common starting conditions for CAs: a single cell, or a row of random cells. start_single initializes the first row with a single cell and increments next: